-The lab participants have devised some innovative business models to help provide solutions to these problems, from airborne emergency pharmacies using drones, to electronic marketplaces and bonus point programmes for the financing of health services.
+The participants of the third lab of tomorrow process have devised some innovative business models to help provide solutions to these problems, from airborne emergency pharmacies using drones, to electronic marketplaces and bonus point programmes for the financing of health services.
 Those at the workshop include the pharmaceuticals companies Merck and Boehringer Ingelheim, Deloitte Deutschland, the Broadreach Healthcare Corporation of South Africa, the German start-up Wingcopter, and the Kenyan companies Chamganka Health Innovations and MicroClinic Technologies.
-Supported by the new ‘lab of tomorrow’ format, they worked on these ideas collectively, both during and after the kick-off workshop in Germany, testing and re-testing them for their practical feasibility and their suitability to users’ needs.
+In the third lab of tomorrow process, they worked on these ideas collectively, both during and after the kick-off workshop in Germany, testing and re-testing them for their practical feasibility and their suitability to users’ needs.

 In a series of ‘iterations’, the participants assess whether or not the project ideas are convincing for local users, potential public- and private-sector partners, or possible investors inside Kenya.
 The programme includes the revision of the business ideas, discussions of the ideas with representatives of the public and private sectors, business development talks, factory visits, and consumer testing with the first prototypes.